Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Method

-To exploit the more complex geometric relationships between points, Point Transformer V2\cite{wu2022point} strengthens the position encoding with an additional multiplier to the relation feature vector (i.e. $K_{ij}^f-Q_i^f$), which can be formulated as,

-where $\delta_m = \delta_m (\Delta p_{ij})$ is the position encoding multiplier function.
-The diagram of the above two classical point transformer are illustrated as Fig.~\hyperref[fig:threepointtransformer]{1.(a)(b)}.
+To exploit the more complex geometric relationships between points, Point Transformer V2\cite{wu2022point} strengthens the position encoding with an additional multiplier to the relation feature vector (i.e. $K_{ij}^f-Q_i^f$), which can be formulated as, where $\delta_m = \delta_m (\Delta p_{ij})$ is the position encoding multiplier.
 The attention function $\mathcal{A}(\cdot)$ learns robust weights from the rich relationships, including the low-level geometric relationship (i.e. relation position) and the high-level contextual relationship (i.e. relation feature).
-Despite the overarching influence of the task on the entire network, the fundamental unit transformer overlooks task-level information, resulting in the loss of crucial task-related details (e.g. semantic information) during the encoding and decoding stages.
+Due to the inherent unstructured nature of point clouds, local neighborhoods are typically constructed based on purely position and feature, However, this approach is agnostic to semantic boundaries and often leads to the incorrect aggregation of points from semantically distinct regions.